chris00walker/domain-model/DDD_Artefacts/docs/v2/MIGRATION.md

 ## Next Steps

+1. Review the consolidated gap analysis document for completeness
-1. Complete remaining core domain knowledge documents:
+2. Complete remaining core domain knowledge documents:
    - Marketing Domain
-2. Convert remaining architectural decisions to ADR format
+3. Convert remaining architectural decisions to ADR format
-3. Begin validation of completed documents
+4. Begin validation of completed documents
-4. Complete validation of all documents
+5. Complete validation of all documents
-5. Implement automated validation
+6. Implement automated validation
-6. Set up redirects from old documentation locations to new structure
+7. Set up redirects from old documentation locations to new structure
-7. Archive original files after ensuring all content is properly migrated
+8. Archive original files after ensuring all content is properly migrated
-8. Update any references to documentation in code and other documents
+9. Update any references to documentation in code and other documents